Our Guide to Cleaning a Microwave: 5 Easy Hacks (No Scrubbing)

 For a hassle-free and chemical-free cleaning method, steam cleaning is highly effective.
 Follow these steps:

-c.
-Place the bowl in the microwave and heat on high for 5-10 minutes, allowing the steam to penetrate and loosen grime.
+- Place the bowl in the microwave and heat on high for 5-10 minutes.
+This will allow the steam to penetrate and loosen grime.

-d.
-Keep the microwave door closed for a few more minutes to let the steam continue working.
+- Keep the microwave door closed for a few more minutes, allowing the steam to continue its cleaning action.

-e.
-Carefully remove the bowl (it will be hot) and wipe down the interior with a damp cloth or sponge.
+- Carefully remove the bowl (it will be hot!) and wipe down the interior with a damp cloth or sponge.

 Using a bowl works well, but using a Angry Mama Microwave Oven Steam Cleaner makes things a little easier and much more fun!